 …Love or hate him, Nader is single-handedly responsible for much of the modern automotive safety technology that now cocoons us.
 Never mind that he has since become a caricature of the American political scene….[W]ere it not for Unsafe, there probably might never have been a National Highway Traffic Safety Administration (NHTSA).
 Anti-lock brakes, air bags and the three-point [safety belt] harness might still be a glint in some Swedish engineer’s eye had not Nader taken up his one-man crusade…Beyond his accomplishments in the auto safety arena, Nader has authored or co-authored more than 20 books ( a sampling of some of these are noted below in “Sources, Links & Additional Information”).
 He has had a hand in enacting or reforming more than two dozen major laws, including: the Clean Air Act, the Clean Water Act, the Consumer Product Safety Act, the Federal Coal Mine Health and Safety Act, the Freedom of Information Act, the Occupational Safety and Health Act, the Safe Water Drinking Act, the Whistleblower Protection Act, the Wholesome Meat Act, and others.
 And he has founded or helped start more than 40 organizations, among them: the Center for Science in the Public Interest, the Center for Study of Responsive Law, the Center for Women Policy Studies, the Clean Water Action Project, Congress Watch, the Health Research Group, Capitol Hill News Service, Multinational Monitor, the Freedom of Information Clearinghouse, Public Citizen, Global Trade Watch, the Tax Reform Research Group, the Telecommunications Research and Action Center, and a number of state-based Public Interest Research Groups (PIRGs).

 As of this writing, Ralph Nader, now 79, continues his fight on behalf of consumers and an active and aware citizenry — writing books and a weekly web column, making public appearances, and advocating for numerous causes.
 See also at this website part 2 of this story, “Nader’s Raiders.”
-For other stories on politics at this website please see the “Politics & Society” category page.
-Thanks for visiting — and please consider supporting this website.
-Thank you. - Jack Doyle
+For other stories on politics at this website please see the “Politics & Culture” category page, and on business and the environment, the “Environmental History” page.
+Thanks for visiting — and if you like what you find here, please help support the research and writing at this website with a donation.
+Thank you. – Jack Doyle

 Date Posted: 31 March 2013